instructlab/community/CONTRIBUTOR_LADDER.md

 ## Maintainer

 Maintainers are first and foremost contributors that have shown they are committed to the long term success of a project.
-Maintainership is about building trust with the current maintainers and being a person that they can depend on to make decisions in the best interest of the project in a consistent manner.
+Maintainership is about building trust with the community and being a person that everyone can depend on to make consistent decisions in the best interest of the project.

 **Defined by:** *approvers* entry in the CODEOWNERS/MAINTAINER file.